lndrnz/project-fit/README.md

 It turns out the error was caused due to the workouts.urls.py having an unnecessary path('', include('djwto.urls')) in it as it would look for a signin key that did not even exist.
 For the time being I will continue working on debugging and getting the rest of the model to work and incorporate CRUD for exercises and workouts next.
 04/25/23 8:55 PM

+I fixed the issue with the Workouts Microservice, and I have come to the conclusion that I will no longer use a Workouts API in the backend.
+Instead I will either incorporate the workouts myself with CRUD commands or I pull it onto the front end aspect of the server where I will use an API.
+However, I will still need to have the workouts communicate with the accounts API.
+05/17/23 2:21 PM

 ## Goal
 The main goal of this project is for me to learn and challenge myself into making a Full-stack Web application using Django and React on my own this time.